Does Stress Cause Constipation?

 Stress and My Body

-One of the first body systems to be affected by stress is your GI system.
-GI stands for gastrointestinal.
-We know that stress that goes on for too long causes ulcers, indigestion, constipation, and loose stools.
+One of the first body systems to be affected by stress is your GI, or gastrointestinal system.
+Stress that goes on for too long causes ulcers, indigestion, constipation, and loose stools.
 Left unaddressed it can cause IBS (irritable bowel syndrome) and other chronic GI issues.

-Whether you prefer the word poop or poo, turd or dump, dookie or deuce - you know how important it is to maintain regular bowel movements.
-'Bowel movement' is the official term for poop.
-Pooping is an integral part of our language as anyone who has raised children knows.
+"Bowel movement" is the official term for poop.
 As the mother of three boys, I became highly aware of the glee and delight children experience when they are talking about this ordinary daily activity.
 If you have kids, you'll know what I mean.
-It can be embarrassing to talk to your doctor about bowel movements.
-But it's best to address constipation early, as it can get very uncomfortable.
+It can be embarrassing to talk to your doctor about bowel movements, but it's best to address constipation early, as it can get very uncomfortable.

 How Do I Know if I am Constipated?